Matty-El/trail-running-uk/README.md

 #### User Stories

-#### Website Users
+#### Users

--   As a website user, I want to find out more about trail running and it's benefits so that I can see if it is a sport I would like to participate in.
+-   As a user, I want to find out more about trail running and it's benefits so that I can see if it is a sport I would like to participate in.
--   As a website user, I want to be able to access the website on all types of device so that i can use the device that is most convenient to me at the time.
+-   As a user, I want to be able to access the website on all types of device so that i can use the device that is most convenient to me at the time.
--   As a website user, I want a website that is clearly laid out and easy to navigate so that I can find the information i am looking for.
+-   As a user, I want a website that is clearly laid out and easy to navigate so that I can find the information i am looking for.
--   As a website user, I want to be able to find the best trail running locations near to me so that I can identify places to go trail running.
+-   As a user, I want to be able to find the best trail running locations near to me so that I can identify places to go trail running.
--   As a website user, I want to be able to find local running clubs so that I can consider becoming a member.
+-   As a user, I want to be able to find local running clubs so that I can consider becoming a member.
--   As a website user, I want to be able to find local sports shops that sell the gear I need so that I can participate in trail running.
+-   As a user, I want to be able to find local sports shops that sell the gear I need so that I can participate in trail running.
--   As a website user, I want to sign up for the Trail Running UK newsletter so that I can find out more about trail running in the UK.
+-   As a user, I want to sign up for the Trail Running UK newsletter so that I can find out more about trail running in the UK.
--   As a website user, I want to be able to link to the websites social media so that I can follow on social media.
+-   As a user, I want to be able to link to the websites social media so that I can follow on social media.

 ### Structure

 The Trail Running UK website has been designed to provide a simple and easy to navigate website.
-There is one page split into sections - A hero section with main image and tagline, About Trail Running section that provides some information about the benefits of trail running, the Map section that allows users to find trail running locations, running clubs and shops, a Contact section so that users can sign up to the Trail running UK newsletter and the footer containing links to Trail Running UK social media. ** CONSIDER THE WEATHER SECTION **
+There is one page split into sections - A hero section with main image and navigation menu, a Why Trail Running section that provides some information about the benefits of trail running, and a Get Started section that allows users to find trail running locations, running clubs and shops.
+A modal has been implemented so that users can sign up to the Trail running UK newsletter and the footer section containing links to Trail Running UK social media. ** CONSIDER THE WEATHER SECTION / FURTHER AFIELD SECTION **

 The website has the following key elements:

 -   A simple one page design divided into sections that users can easily scroll through to find the information they want.
 -   A Google Maps API to allow users to find locations for trail running, running clubs and shops local to them.
--   A form so that users can sign up to the Trail Running Uk newsletter.
+-   A form so that users can sign up to the Trail Running UK newsletter.
 -   Links to social media sites so that users can follow the company on social media.

 ### Skeleton